UMAprotocol/docs/docs/build-walkthrough/mint-locally.md

 ---
-title: Creating an EMP with the Truffle Console
+title: Creating a Synthetic Token Locally with the Truffle Console
-sidebar_label: Deploying an EMP with the Truffle Console
+sidebar_label: Creating a Local Synthetic Token
 ---

 This tutorial will show you how to create synthetic tokens from the command line using UMA’s synthetic token template.
 Before beginning this tutorial, please make sure your environment is set up correctly by following the instructions in the setup [guide](developers/setup.md).
 After completing this section, you should: